nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 If you are new to Nexus Link, then you might want to keep a browser tab open with the [glossary](https://nexus.link/docs/glossary) until you have become familiar with the Nexus Link vocabulary.

-## TODO to make the example complete

-- The adapter must catch the CRM exceptions and convert them into FulcrumExceptions.

 ## Scenario

 The example is for an organization that is focused on its members and their needs.
 To become a member you will have to apply first and you will either be approved or rejected.
 You can also withdraw your application.